kovidgoyal/calibre/manual/snippets.rst

 You will note that the closing tag has been automatically filled with ``span``.
 This is achieved with yet another feature of placeholders, *mirroring*.
-Mirroring simply means that if you specify the sample placeholder more than once in a template, the second and all later positions will be automatically filled in with whatever you type in the first position, when you press |ct|.
+Mirroring simply means that if you specify the same placeholder more than once in a template, the second and all later positions will be automatically filled in with whatever you type in the first position, when you press |ct|.
 The definition for this snippet is::